camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 I then used python to programmatically clean, transform, and analyze this workout data to answer my research question.

 # Date Preparation and Manipulation
 I began by loading and merging all my excel files together in one DataFrame and called it "gym_stats".
 This DataFrame includes my workouts from Fall 2024, Winter 2024, Spring 2025 (volume), Spring 2025 (Intensity), and Summer 2025.
 Following this, I cleaned "gym_stats" by removing the empty separator rows and NaN values.
+See below, image on the left.

 I then added a new column called "Intensity" which assigned an integer "0" to the volume-focused months (August 20, 2024 - April 10, 2025) and a "1" to the intensity-focused months (April 11, 2025 - Present).
 This provided a clear method for categorizing each workout by its training style which will be useful later on.
+See below, image on the right.

 <img width="664" height="212" alt="image" src="https://github.com/user-attachments/assets/af4f8005-2d05-499f-afae-c299f2c7d04c" />